fkyprianou/deved-platform/content/blog/en/q1-2023-vonage-developer-news-recap.md

 Millions of users love WhatsApp for its rich features.
 Way beyond simple text messaging, users can send multimedia messages, fun button replies, list messages, locations, and so much more.

-For businesses, one of the most important advances is the launch of [Product Messages](https://developer.vonage.com/en/blog/using-whatsapp-product-messages-with-the-vonage-messages-api).
-This new message type allows a business to showcase products and services, and customers can browse and add products to a cart without leaving the WhatsApp conversation.
+One of the most significant advances for businesses is the launch of [Product Messages](https://developer.vonage.com/en/blog/using-whatsapp-product-messages-with-the-vonage-messages-api).
+This new message type allows a company to showcase products and services, and customers can browse and add products to a cart without leaving the WhatsApp conversation.

 ## Enhance your Vonage Video Applications with Audio Connector